gvwilson/thirdbit/src/fiction/in-heck/index.md

 The tiger's smile widened to show sharp white teeth.
 "Organics?
-Why Thoughtful—I do believe the lad has lost his marbles."
+Oh dear.
+You ain't one of those folk that think they're a bot, are you?"

 *Here goes nothing,* Gumption thought.
-"There's nothing wrong with my marbles," he said loudly, lowering his hands and speaking directly to the bots.
+"I know exatly what I am," he said loudly, lowering his hands and speaking directly to the bots.
-"*I* know exactly what *I* am doing.
+"And *I* know exactly what *I* am doing.
-*I* am fully functional,
-and *I* order you to release these prisoners *now*!"
+*I* order you to release these prisoners *now*!"

 The smile dropped from Special Blazes' face.
 "I've had enough of this.
-Thoughtful?"
+Thoughtful?
+If you please?"

 "No,"
-the trio of bots said in unison as the rabbit unslung her rifle.
+the bots said in unison as the rabbit unslung her rifle.
 "This bot speakers for the Makers.
 We must obey."